 - You welcome changing requirements, even late in development, for the customer’s competitive advantage.

-- You deliver working software frequently, as in every few weeks rather than months.
+- You deliver working software frequently.

 - Face-to-face conversation is the most efficient and effective form of communication.